Table of Contents

 The Innokin Axiom comes in a very neat little cardboard box with a magnetic clip that keeps the box closed, which is a neat little addition.
 Inside the box you will find:

 - The Axiom tank with the pre-built 0.5-ohm coil head already installed

 - An RBA base with silicone plug for single-coil builds

 - A bag of extra O-rings and two spare post screws

 The only thing that seems wrong here is that they did not include an Allen key with the kit; you have to buy it separately.

-Specs and Features of the Axiom
+Features of the Axiom

 The Innokin Axiom comes in two color options: stainless steel and black.
 The stainless steel version has a white Delrin drip tip, while the black version has a black drip tip.
 The finish on the black Axioms can hold up against ultrasonic cleaners, and it won’t easily chip or scrape off.